nkester/Kester-Weather-Station/README.md

 ![alt text](img/chirpstack_webui_gcpPubsubIntegrationConfig.png "ChirpStack GCP Pub/Sub Integration")

-At this point, each time the weather station provides a measurement.
+At this point, each time the weather station provides a measurement, ChirpStack publishes a message to the GCP Pub/Sub topic.
 You can check that this is happening by going to the topic's `Metrics` section.
 You should see a spike around when each weather station measurement is recorded.

 ![alt text](img/pubSub_publishedMessages.png "Metrics section")

 The way Pub/Sub works though, this only gets the data to GCP.
 How we need to establish a subscriber to do something with that data.
 If not, it is not retained and will be deleted.

+A great tool in GCP that allows us to accomplish this is a `GCP Cloud Function`.
+These are serverless "functions" or services that cost no money until implemented or "called."
+Find more information about them at the resources below and how we use them to do work, create files, and even respond to HTTPS requests.

 [Return to TOC](#table-of-contents)